alxlit/coffeescript-php/README.md

 ## Install

 It's recommended that you use [Composer](http://getcomposer.org) to install and autoload CoffeeScript.
-Alternatively you can:
+Alternatively you can load it manually:

 ```php
 <?php